ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 As you will see, the ``Operations`` *model* provides you with an empty text file.
 It is a fixed schedule manager.
 Management operations are specified in a row-by-row manner.
-Given that we want to reproduce the scenario from previously generated tutorial section :doc:`Flexible Cropping Sequences</flexible cropping sequences>`, we are interested in specifying the following activities:
+Given that we want to reproduce the scenario from the previous tutorial section :doc:`Flexible Cropping Sequences</flexible cropping sequences>`, we are interested in specifying the following activities: